hmrc/bootstrap-play/README.md

 - `MDCFilter` is now a trait. `FrontendMdcFilter` and `BackendMdcFilter` will be bound accordingly to ensure the the data is populated consistently.

+- `http-verbs` and `play-auditing` have been updated to fix some MDC data loss.

 ### Version 7.0.0

 #### crypto